 Whether marketing a new product, sharing accolades, or announcing the appointment of a new CEO, it’s just good practice to translate your company’s press releases.
-By doing so, you’re ensuring that a more diverse audience of international media picks ups and share your news.
-This, in turn, means your company’s latest developments reach a wider audience and not just those who speak English.
+By doing so, you’re ensuring that a more diverse audience of multilingual and international media picks ups and share your news.
+This, in turn, means your company’s latest developments reach a wider audience, and not just those who speak English.

 Choose the Right Languages for Translation

-Even within the United States, marketing to Spanish speakers is recommended, and bilingual press releases are becoming increasingly important.
+As the world continues to become more interconnected, bilingual press releases are becoming increasingly important.